 Any fiber geek loves their natural dyes, but have you ever thought you might be helping the planet with them?
 Learn how to reduce food waste with these vegetable dyes made right from your compost bin.
 No special materials, no expensive ingredients – just rummage around your kitchen to make these natural dyes.
 Plus, read our review of Natural Color by Sasha Duerr and be inspired to make even more vegetable dyes!

 Sourdough is a great way to serve up a healthy breakfast.
 Everyone loves pancakes.
 Sourdough pancakes are, therefore, the perfect combination.
+Don’t be intimidated by the steps to this recipe, if you’re new to sourdough – it looks a lot harder than it actually is.
+Plus, I share my secret ingredient for crunch without the nuts, for those with allergies.
 Continue reading “Nut Free Blueberry Sourdough Crunch Pancakes”

 You can enjoy home-canned meats any time of year by learning how to preserve them properly.
 Canning meat is a great way to make use of special coupons and deals, as well as to save space in your freezer.
 Canning your own chicken is also healthier, especially if you raise your own broiler chickens on the homestead.
 Join us as we go through the steps of canning fresh chicken.
 Plus, for you chicken lovers, a review of The Frugal Chicken’s Feeding Your Hens Right e-course.
 Continue reading “Canned Meat: Homestead Chicken”